-In sum, Google provides us with great tools, making the web much easier and accesible to everyone.
-Its range of products are super easy to use and are the basics for effecient web usage.
-That said, as easy as Google makes searchin the web or dowloading apps from the play store, learning how to put parental controls on Google products such as Chrome and Play Store is critical if your kids have an Android phone or any other gadget that runs on Google.
+In general, Google provides us with great tools, making the web much easier and accessible to everyone.
+Its range of products are super easy to use and are the basics for efficient web usage.
+That said, as easy as Google makes searching the web or downloading apps from the Play Store, learning how to put parental controls on Google products such as Chrome and Play Store is critical if your kids have an Android phone or any other gadget that runs on Google.

 You can use Google Family Link for some monitoring of what they do online and how much time spent on various apps but, if you are looking for more powerful features and control over what your kids are being exposed to and who they talk with online, then we recommend that you use the third-party apps we have briefly talked about above or check our reviews of the best parental control apps for Android for additional possibilities.

 Parental control software is an app that is downloaded to a master phone (usually a parent’s phone), with other apps either secretly (or not so secretly) downloaded to the target (usually, your children’s) phones.
 The apps then track, monitor and even secretly screenshot or record the target phone’s, with a variety of features to ensure you're kept in the loop of what your children might be doing with their devices.

 Because there’s no such thing as a free lunch, and you get what you pay for.
 To our knowledge, any parental control software that has a free plan either isn't worth the time, or will be so severely limited in what it can do that it becomes useless as a parental control tool.

 It depends on the specific parental control software you use, but otherwise, yes.
 Most devices and operating systems are supported, including our remember parental control software for you, above.